Khdzakariae/cub3D/README.md

 - Added darkening effect to the game.
 The farther a wall is hit, the darker it is drawn.
 This gives the game a cave-like feel
 - Game works both in Linux and MacOS
-- A music running in the background (famous and well known smati instrument remix).
+- A music running in the background (famous and well known smati hicham instrument remix).

 ## Installation